geosolutions-it/MapStore2/docs/developer-guide/extensions.md

 ## Using "ResponsiveContainer" for dock panels

-Recent MapStore version (2022.01.xx) introduced layout improvements that apart from the other changes brings new sidebar menu to be used instead of the burger menu.
+Starting with MapStore v2022.02.00, layout improvements have been introduced which, in addition to other changes, introduce a new sidebar menu to be used instead of the burger menu.

 All extensions using `DockPanel` or `DockablePanel` components have to be updated if their dock panel is rendered on the right side of the screen, next to the new sidebar menu.